 Without realizing that each side of the personality is equally “real”, they misinterpret the intense feeling memories of the “disowned” child part as more “real” than the experience of the “going on with normal life self.”

 They don’t realize that these contradictions and intense feelings and distorted perceptions are evidence of fragmentation not proof of fraudulence or internal defectiveness hidden by the ability to function.

-The self-alienation is later maintained through self-loathing, disconnection from emotion, addictive or self-destructive behavior, and internal struggles between vulnerability and control, closeness and distance (e.g. anxious clinging and pushing others away), love and hate, shame and pride (e.g. yearning to be seen and yearning to be invisible).
+The self-alienation is later maintained through self-loathing, disconnection from emotion, addictive or self-destructive behavior, internal struggles between vulnerability and control, closeness and distance (e.g. anxious clinging and pushing others away), love and hate, shame and pride (e.g. yearning to be seen and yearning to be invisible).

-Over time, this causes symptoms of anxiety, chronic depression, low self-esteem, and even diagnoses such as PTSD, bipolar disorder, borderline personality disorder, eating disorders, even dissociative disorders.
+Over time, this causes symptoms of anxiety, chronic depression, low self-esteem, and even diagnoses such as PTSD, bipolar disorder, borderline personality disorder, eating disorders, and even dissociative disorders.

 Healing your trauma cannot truly be achieved without reclaiming the lost, disowned parts of ourselves, welcoming them “home” and creating safety for them, and making them feel needed, and valued.

-How To Heal Your Fragmented Self?
+How to Heal From Childhood Trauma and Heal Your Fragmented Self?